latex3/latex3/README.md

 Support material for development is found in:

-  * `support`, which contains a variety of scripts for running automated tests.
+  * `support`, which contains files for the automated test suite which are 'local' to the LaTeX3 repository.
-  * `validate`, which contains specially-designed TeX files for testing purposes.

 Documentation is found in: